 The Role of Banks: lending and payments

 Banks cannot lend freely without limits.
-They have to be able to lend profitably in a competitive market, while also managing liquidity risks (i.e. that they have sufficient liquid assets to repay depositors or investors when required) and credit risks (that some borrowers may not repay their loans).
+They have to be able to lend profitably in a competitive market, while also managing liquidity risks (i.e. they have sufficient liquid assets to repay depositors or investors when required) and credit risks (some borrowers may not repay their loans).
 These lending activities are regulated and safeguarded by global/international standards and EU regulations.

 Just as money can be created, it can also be destroyed.
 For example, in the case of a mortgage being used to purchase a second-hand property, the purchaser could use the proceeds from the sale to pay an existing mortgage, effectively bringing the amount of money created back to zero.

 Banks are also key players in national and international payment systems.
-Some 122 billion cashless payments were made by non-MFIs in 2016 at EU 28 level.
-More than half (60 billion) of those were card payments, while about a quarter were credit transfers (31 billion) or direct debits (25 billion).
+Almost 90 billion cashless payments were made by non-MFIs in the EU area in 2018.
+Slightly less than half (42 billion) of those were card payments, while about a quarter were credit transfers (21 billion) or direct debits (21 billion).

 The Single European Payments Area (SEPA) aims to harmonise and integrate payment markets across Europe, with one set of euro payment instruments: credit transfers, direct debits and payment card, common standards and practices and a harmonised legal basis.
 SEPA covers more than 520 million people in the 28 EU Member States and six non-EU countries (Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland).